Creating An Effective Campaign Strategy

 Use Both Online And Offline Strategies

 Now that the internet is at everyone's fingertips, no company can afford to ignore digital marketing.
-Email, social media, and search engine optimization are important to any brand's success.
+Email Marketing, social media, and search engine optimization are important to any brand's success.
 However, it would be a mistake to ignore offline marketing strategies because your brand needs to be visible on all the platforms that can reach your target audience.
 Some companies forget this fact in their enthusiasm for digital marketing, and you may even be able to take advantage of an overall decrease in offline marketing competition in your industry.
 The key to an effective Campaign Strategy is to make sure your message is consistent both online and offline.
 However, you also want to avoid repeating the same message.
 Instead, use each channel as a distinct part of the same conversation.

 In order to track the results of your campaign, make sure to lead your target audience to actionable results.
 In other words, give them a specific task to complete, like signing up for a newsletter, liking and sharing a social media post, or registering for a free trial of a product.
 These actions provide data you can track and quantify.
 This can help you to evaluate the success of a campaign and revise your strategies for future campaigns.